turbinelabs/handbook-template/templates/Employment Policies/Complaint Policy.md

 {{.company_name}} is committed to creating a safe work environment that is free of threats to the health, safety, and wellbeing of the people who work here.
 That includes (but isn’t limited to) harassment, discrimination, violation of health and safety rules, and violence.

 {{.company_name}} has an open-door policy, so employees are encouraged to report work-related concerns.
-If something about your job is bothering you, or if you have a question, concern, idea, or problem related to your work, please discuss it with the {{.reporting_structure_personal}} as soon as possible.
+If something about your job is bothering you, or if you have a question, concern, idea, or problem related to your work, please discuss it with {{.reporting_structure_personal}} as soon as possible.
 If for any reason you don’t feel comfortable discussing it with them, feel free to raise the issue with any founder.

 Any employee who witnesses or is subject to inappropriate conduct in the workplace can report it to {{.ceo_name}} ({{.ceo_email}}) or any of the {{.company_name}} founders.
 We encourage employees to come forward with any workplace complaint, even if it’s not about something that’s explicitly covered in our written policies.